 A nurse’s credentials are comma-separated from the person’s name and from each other (e.g. John Shaw, BSN, RN).
 They are usually written without periods within the credentials (e.g. “RN” not “R.N.”).

 RNs are not required by law to be certified in a certain specialty.
-The law doesn’t necessitate a certified medical-surgical registered nurse (CMSRN), for example, to work on a the medical-surgical floor, and most med-surg nurses are not CMSRNs.
-Certifications do, however, instill professionalism and makes the nurse more attractive to prospective and current employers.
+The law doesn’t necessitate a certified medical-surgical registered nurse (CMSRN), for example, to work on the medical-surgical floor, and most med-surg nurses are not CMSRNs.
+Certifications do, however, instill professionalism and make the nurse more attractive to prospective and current employers.
 Additionally, being a certified nurse is another factor to have higher salary differential over non-certified colleagues.

 Some hospitals and other health care facilities are willing to pay a certified nurse extra when he or she works within their specialty.
 Also, some hospitals may require certain nurses, such as nursing supervisors or lead nurses, be certified.
 Certification instills confidence in the nurses.